 I received a package of OVEN READY™ Boneless Turkey Breast from Jennie-O a few weeks back and decided to whip up an easy grazing station of sorts to keep guests satiated until the main event starts.
 This is my first time hosting Thanksgiving in my own home but some things will be the same as always: my dad and brothers in front of the TV watching football, our family dog desperately trying to sneak into the kitchen for scraps, and someone asking every 10 minutes when the food will be ready.
 Thankfully, Jennie-O OVEN READY™ Boneless Turkey Breast is ready to go straight from the freezer to the oven without thawing.
 It cooks in its own little bag and even comes with gravy.
 That’s perfect for this festive Thanksgiving appetizer board since the holidays are hectic enough without fully cooking a turkey ahead of time just for appetizers.
 I just thinly slice up the breast to add to the board.

-How to Make a Festive Thanksgiving Appetizer Board
+How to Build Your Festive Thanksgiving Appetizer Board

 Create balance on your board by incorporating sweet, savory, salty, and tangy flavors.
 I also recommend you use flavors already associated with the Thanksgiving holiday for three reasons: